bittin/media-browser/README.md

 The Image viewer GUI is inspired by gthumb.

 The backend is a genuine creation.
-And making all the above work together was quite a lot of work.

 This project is developed and tested on Linux using Wayland and Pipewire.
+Gstreamer supports any audio and video pipeline.
+But the GUI is libcosmic, which is a Wayland only framework.
+It should be possible to run this on any Linux/Wayland desktop.
+And also WSL2 on Windows 11.
+I just will not test it.

 > [!NOTE]
-> This project is still a work in progress.
-> Currently it is considered Alpha Code.
-> It is close to feature complete and is working fine in my testing.
+> The current Status is feature complete for the 1.0 release.
+We are in beta mode for the release.

 ## Required dependencies